zakinder/IBLISandHisBrother/README.md

 NoMercyShallBeGivenToUnseenHindusAndIblis=DevilTeam.The DevilTeam Will Suffer Fustration Of "Want" Along Opposite Of Want PerSelfLoopOf Humans common sense Flavors.

 Swear To Every Galaxy DevilTeam Not Given Mercy.

+No Mercy at universal Humans Senses(vision, hearing, taste, and smell,touch, pain, temperature, proprioception, vibration, and pressure) to the who is using SakinderAli Vision Without SakinderAli Permission.